Frequently asked questions

 Click the headings to see frequently asked questions for that section

 How do I become a childminder?

 To become a registered childminder you will need to complete a level 3 childcare qualification, a 12 hour paediatric first-aid course and attend a pre-registration briefing session.
 Contact your local authority to see where you can obtain the relevant courses.
-PACEY provides a level 3 childcare qualification online.
+PACEY recommends The Childcare Company's level 3 childcare qualification online.
 This is called the L3 Award in Preparing to Work in Home-Based Childcare (HBCA).
 Once all the relevant courses have been completed you can now apply to become registered with Ofsted in England or CIW in Wales.

 If you are based in England please contact Ofsted on 0300 123 1231.
 If you are based in Wales please contact CIW on 0300 7900 126.